 It’s all over the news.
 The New York Times headline blared “Stanford Scientists Cast Doubt On Advantages of Organic Meat and Produce.”
-“Organics Not A Healthier Food Choice, Study Finds” trumpeted The Chicago Sun-Times.
+“Organics Not A Healthier Food Choice, Study Finds” trumpeted The Chicago Sun-Times (link no longer available).
 Even the page at the Stanford University School of Medicine website, where the organic food study was conducted, starts out misleadingly: “Little evidence of health benefits from organic foods, Stanford study finds.”
 That’s unless, of course, you feel that avoiding high levels of pesticides on your fruit and vegetables isn’t a benefit.

 Some headlines seemed confused: “Organic not necessarily better for you: A large review found very few studies that systematically compared the health outcomes of eating organics or conventional foods,” says the Discovery Channel’s Discovery News website.
 And some sources seemed to run contradictory stories.
 While The New York Times piece reported that the researchers found no obvious benefits to organic meat, they did report that organic chicken and pork were less likely to be contaminated by antibiotic-resistant bacteria.
 Another article run the same day in The Times detailed that the overuse of antibiotics in meat and dairy has resulted in hyper-resistant super germs.